You’re tossing, you’re turning, you’re exhausted, you’re frustrated. And now, you’re Googling… how can I get some sleep?

 Benefits of Magnesium

 As for the pros?
-There are numerous that are inferred from small bits of research — there are a smattering of studies across medical journals that have evidence supporting the following:
+There are many studies across medical journals that have evidence supporting the following:

 - Mental health support

 - Stress relief

 Given that there are so many ways to eat your magnesium, you may not need a supplement at all.
 However, if you’re in a tough spot with sleep deprivation, it’s important to quickly correct it.
 If you suspect you may be dealing with a sleep disorder, be sure to speak with a specialist who can help you develop an individualized plan so you can get as much sleep as you can while continuing to make any necessary lifestyle adjustments to support better sleep long-term.

 Ready to improve your sleep education?
 Take the FitOn Better Sleep 101 course, led by neurologist and sleep specialist, Dr. Chris Winter.
 With this course, you will have the opportunity to learn the tips and tricks that will help you identify your own personal sleep issues and get more restful sleep to improve the quality of your life.